Friday Mostly clear. The chance of a thunderstorm near the west coast later this evening. Winds E/SE 15 to 25 km/h tending E/NE in the evening.

 Saturday Mostly sunny.
 Winds E/NE 15 to 20 km/h becoming light before dawn then becoming E 20 to 30 km/h in the morning.

 Sunday Partly cloudy.
 Winds NE/SE 15 to 20 km/h tending E 20 to 30 km/h in the morning then tending E/NE 15 to 20 km/h in the late evening.

 Monday Mostly sunny.
 Slight (20%) chance of a shower near the east coast, near zero chance elsewhere.
 Winds E/NE 15 to 20 km/h tending E/SE 15 to 25 km/h during the morning then tending E/NE 20 to 30 km/h during the day.

-Tuesday Sunny.
-Light winds becoming E/SE 15 to 25 km/h during the morning then becoming light during the evening.
+Tuesday Mostly sunny.
+Light winds becoming E/NE 20 to 30 km/h during the morning then decreasing to 15 to 20 km/h during the evening.

 Peninsula Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|